osowatzke/ECE_574A_Assignment2/README.txt

    The graph is also used to compute the critical path.
 The critical path calculation is performed by recursively traversing the graph starting with all inputs and registers.
 The maximum delay from each starting point (input or register) to ending point (output or register) is computed during this recursive search.
+The maximum delay is the critical path of the circuit.

 4) Individual Contributions of Group Members:
    All group members collaborated in implementing, testing and debugging the functionality of the program.
 Below are the